-Why is it that “basic healthcare” seems anything but, well…basic?
+Why does “basic healthcare” seem anything but, well…basic?

 There are few topics as hard to navigate as basic medical insurance.
-There’s much information and technical jargon that makes finding health insurance coverage seem overwhelming.
+Much information and technical jargon make finding health insurance coverage seem overwhelming.

 What coverage is right for you?
 Is a cheap and simple plan enough?
 For that matter, what do healthcare terms even mean?

 It feels like a lot, but it’s something you can – and should – figure out.
-At the very least, it’s important to know how long health insurance lasts and to understand which local plans are available to you.
+At the very least, knowing how long health insurance lasts and understanding which local plans are available to you is important.

 Do You Need Basic Health Insurance?